 - The facility has been specifically designed so that its appearance and architectural elements are optimally integrated into the existing environment

-- Shipping and handling of raw materials by sea and rail will reduce the environmental impact normally associated with over-road transportation, while also minimizing traffic and other nuisances associated with truck traffic
+- Shipping and handling of raw materials by sea and rail reduces the environmental impact normally associated with over-road transportation, while also minimizing traffic and other nuisances associated with truck traffic

-- The McInnis fleet of modern transport vessels will be some of the least-polluting ships in the world, being powered by low-emission fuels or featuring emission-reducing scrubbers
+- The McInnis fleet of modern transport vessels are some of the least-polluting ships in the world, being powered by low-emission fuels or featuring emission-reducing scrubbers

-- McInnis terminals will be among the most energy efficient in the world, and where practical will feature photovoltaic solar panels to further reduce energy consumption and greenhouse emissions
+- McInnis terminals are among the most energy efficient in the world, and where practical, feature photovoltaic solar panels to further reduce energy consumption and greenhouse emissions

 Prepared by environmental experts, this study filed with the Ministry of Sustainable Development, Environment and the Fight against Climate Change (MDDELCC) was carefully analyzed by public officials in Canada and represents a comprehensive updated reference documentation on all aspects of the project’s environmental performance.